imyem7/NCDS-2023-Intern-Jenn/index.md

 ## Introduction to NCDS Data Librarian Internship

 The NCDS Data Librarian Internship is an immersive program designed to equip aspiring data librarians with hands-on experiences and essential skills.
-Throughout my internship, I embarked on a transformative journey marked by skill development, collaboration, and meaningful insights into the world of data services.
+Throughout my internship, I embarked on a transformative journey marked by skill development, collaboration, and meaningful insights into the world of data services.[NCDS Internship Info](https://www.nnlm.gov/about/centers/ncds/internship)

 ## Project Outcomes